djtersteegc/Ferguson-Big-Board-Reproduction/README.md

 Original is on the left above, the repoduction is on the right.
 Redraw in Sprint Layout from scans of an unpopulated board, serial number B4088.
-Project discussion thread on VCF is at https://forum.vcfed.org/index.php?threads/recreating-the-ferguson-big-board.68349/
+Project discussion thread on VCF is at https://forum.vcfed.org/index.php?threads/recreating-the-ferguson-big-board.68349/ Currently composite output, serial and keyboard input, and disk operations have been confirmed on v1.0 boards with the appropiate rework documented below.
+Still need to confirm CTC and the extra PIO function as intended.

 Mostly original with the following changes: